yaroslavgribov/aoc17/day21/README.md

 ```
 Thus, after 2 iterations, the grid contains 12 pixels that are on.

 How many pixels stay on after 5 iterations?
+152
+How many pixels stay on after 18 iterations?
+1956174